narendrasss/ubc/docs/comm-203/09-collective-bargaining/README.md

 	* Person with best skill and abilities win promotion/job
 	* Seniority is used in the event of **ties** only

-## Part 1 Questions

-* Explain how the labour relations board regulates the certification process.
-* Identify workers who are prevented from unionization and the reasons for their exclusion
-* How are bargaining units determined?

 ## Administration of the Collective Agreement

 Administration refers to carrying out the terms of the agreement and resolving any disputes over the interpretation or violation of these terms.